MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-pack-containers.md

 1. Select **OK** to close the dialog box.
 1. Close the page.

-Now you will be able to use the Warehouse Management mobile app t**Pack inventory into containers**, but you can as well add more look up logic by levering the [Data inquiry](warehouse-app-data-inquiry.md) capabilities as part of the process.
-In the following example you can add the following look up mobile device menu items:
+Now you will be able to use the Warehouse Management mobile app **Pack inventory into containers**, but you can as well add more look up logic by using the [Data inquiry](warehouse-app-data-inquiry.md) capabilities as part of the process.
+In the following example it will be shown how to add the following look up mobile device menu items:
 for:
 - **Look up location** - Used to inquire for packing locations from where inventory should get packed
 - **Look up shipment** - Used to inquire for shipments going to get packed